Glenn K. Bush Ph.D.

 Glenn Bush

-Dr. Glenn Bush is an environmental economist driven by a desire to find equitable resolutions to the long-standing conflict between human development and environmental conservation.
-He is interested in how local behavioral phenomena and economic structures influence the outcomes of international and regional environmental policies.
+I am an environmental economist driven by a desire to find equitable resolutions to the long-standing conflict between human development and environmental conservation.
+I am interested in how people’s values influence choices to convert or conserve natural landscapes and how social and economic structures from local to global scales shape both land use decisions and living standards.

-Dr. Bush’s work addresses the policy, social and microeconomic factors that influence resource use decisions, with a particular focus on households and agricultural communities and enterprises in forest landscapes.
-He is engaged in real-world evaluation of strategies for driving sustainable development and investment incentives for forest conservation.
+My work addresses the policy, social, and microeconomic factors that influence resource use decisions, with a particular focus on households, agricultural communities, and enterprises in forest landscapes.
+I am engaged in real-world evaluation of strategies to scale Nature-based Climate Solutions (NbCS) and their potential to deliver sustainable rural development while conserving primary forests.

 Two men crouching in field